dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

 Elm also has an [active community](http://elm-lang.org/community).
 I particularly found the [elmlang Slack](http://elmlang.herokuapp.com) to be a great place to learn about Elm and chat with knowledgeable developers who are happy to help with any questions.

 There are a lot of exciting things about Elm and I'm looking forward to seeing how it continues to evolve.
 Static typing, functional, reactive programming, and friendly documentation and compiler messaging make it a clean and speedy coding experience.
-There's also a peace of mind that Elm provides--the fear of production runtime errors is a thing of the past.
+There's also a peace of mind that Elm provides—the fear of production runtime errors is a thing of the past.
 Once Elm compiles, it _just works_, and that is something that no other JavaScript SPA frameworks can offer.